mitmh2025/puzzup/puzzle_editing/templates/docs/user.md

 Testsolving occurs on the [Testsolve page](/testsolve).
 Testsolving is organized into "testsolving sessions".
 A session represents one attempt by a person or a group of people to solve a particular puzzle.

 To start a session, go to [Testsolving](/testsolve) and click **Start new session** next to a puzzle under **Puzzles you can testsolve**.
 This includes all puzzles with the status READY TO BE TESTSOLVED.
-PuzzUp even allows you to testsolve puzzles you're spoiled on.
+PuzzUp even allows you to testsolve puzzles you're spoiled on (though you probably shouldn't).

 You can also join an ongoing session under **Testsolving sessions you can join**.
 To make a given session *joinable*, click the "Allow others to join" button.
 This flag indicates whether a session is looking for new participants, and it can be turned off after the testsolve group has gotten big enough or made enough progress that a separate testsolve would be deemed more useful.